communitybridge/docs/easycla/README.md

 # EasyCLA

-​[​](https://circleci.com/gh/communitybridge/easycla)EasyCLA streamlines the management and execution of Contributor License Agreements \(CLAs\) so you can stay compliant with project policies.
-It is the only tool to support both individual and corporate CLA workflows.
+​[​](https://circleci.com/gh/communitybridge/easycla)EasyCLA streamlines the management and execution of Contributor License Agreements \(CLAs\), to help projects ensure that contributions are made in accordance with project policies.
+It is the only CLA management tool to correctly support both individual and corporate CLA workflows in an automated fashion.

+## Quick Help <a id="quick-help"></a>

+For information about how to get started with contributing to a project that uses EasyCLA, please see [Getting Started](./getting-started) and our [FAQs page](./getting-started/easycla-faqs).

+For support questions, please see our [Troubleshooting page](./getting-started/easycla-troubleshooting) or [file a support ticket](https://docs.linuxfoundation.org/lfx/v/v2/easycla/getting-started/easycla-troubleshooting).

+## EasyCLA Development

-## Third-party Services <a id="third-party-services"></a>
+### Third-party Services <a id="third-party-services"></a>

-​Besides integration with Auth0 and Salesforce, the CLA system uses the following third party services:
+​Besides integration with the LFX platform and its underlying services, EasyCLA uses the following third party services:

 * ​[Docusign](https://www.docusign.com/) for the CLA agreement e-sign flow
-* ​[Docraptor](https://docraptor.com/) for converting html CLA template to PDF file
+* ​[Docraptor](https://docraptor.com/) for converting CLA templates from HTML to PDF

-## EasyCLA Backend <a id="cla-backend"></a>
+### EasyCLA Backend <a id="cla-backend"></a>

 The EasyCLA tool has two backend components.

-The majority of the backend APIs are implemented in python, and can be found in the [`cla-backend`](https://github.com/communitybridge/easycla/tree/master/cla-backend) directory.
+The majority of the backend APIs are implemented in Python, and can be found in the [`cla-backend`](https://github.com/communitybridge/easycla/tree/master/cla-backend) directory.

 Recent backend development was implemented in Golang, and can be found in the [`cla-backend-go`](https://github.com/communitybridge/easycla/tree/master/cla-backend-go) directory.
 In particular, this backend contains APIs powering Automated Templates, GitHub Approved List of contributors, and Duplicate Company handling in the Corporate Console.

-## EasyCLA Frontend <a id="cla-frontend"></a>
+### EasyCLA Frontend <a id="cla-frontend"></a>

-EasyCLA frontend consists of three independent Single Page Application \(SPA\) built with [Ionic](https://ionicframework.com/) framework:
+The EasyCLA frontend consists of three independent Single Page Applications \(SPAs\) built with the [Ionic](https://ionicframework.com/) framework:

-* [LFX Project Control Center](https://projectadmin.lfx.linuxfoundation.org/) for The Linux Foundation director/ project administrator to manage project's CLA.
-It is also referred as EasyCLA project console in the document.
+* [EasyCLA Project Console](https://projectadmin.lfx.linuxfoundation.org/) for a project's director or manager (typically an LF staff member) to oversee the project's CLA setup.
+It is sometimes referred as the LFX Project Control Center in this documentation.
-* [Corporate CLA Console ](https://member.lfx.linuxfoundation.org/)for company CLA manager to sign a corporate CLA and manage employees using CLA approved list.
-It is also referred as EasyCLA corporate console in the document.
-* [EasyCLA contributor console](https://github.com/communitybridge/easycla-contributor-console) for any project contributor to sign ICLA or CCLA.
+* [EasyCLA Contributor Console](https://github.com/communitybridge/easycla-contributor-console) for a contributor to a project to sign an Individual CLA (ICLA), or to kick off the corporate CLA (CCLA) signature process.
+* [EasyCLA Corporate Console](https://member.lfx.linuxfoundation.org/) for a company's CLA Manager to coordinate the corporate CLA signature process, and then to manage their company's authorized contributors.

-## EasyCLA Architecture <a id="easycla-architechture"></a>
+### EasyCLA Architecture <a id="easycla-architecture"></a>

-The following diagram explains the EasyCLA architecture:
+The following diagram illustrates EasyCLA's architecture:

 ![EasyCLA Architecture Overview](../.gitbook/assets/easycla-architecture-overview.png)

-## EasyCLA Release Process <a id="easycla-release-process"></a>
+### EasyCLA Release Process <a id="easycla-release-process"></a>

 The following diagram illustrates the EasyCLA release process: